Marshrutka/mqtranslate-separate-comments/readme.txt

   1. This is the dropdown with available languages and the "Bulk Set Language" button.
   1. This is the confirmation message that appears after a successfull modification of the language.
   1. This is the notification message when a comment's language has either not been set-up or that language is currently disabled.

-== Upgrade Notice ==

-This plugin (Based on qTranslate separate comments) support mqTranslate, automatically separate user comments by the language.
-When a new release is out you can upgrade mqTranslate Separate Comments through the 'Plugins' menu in WordPress.

 == Changelog ==